 Sean M. Healey is the Company's President and Chief Executive Officer, a role he has served in since January 1, 2005.
 Prior to that time, Mr. Healey served as President and Chief Operating Officer.
 Mr. Healey has been a member of the Company's Board of Directors since May 2001.
-Prior to joining the Company, Mr. Healey was a Vice President in the Mergers and Acquisitions Department at Goldman, Sachs & Co. focusing on financial institutions.
+Prior to joining the Company in 1995, Mr. Healey was a Vice President in the Mergers and Acquisitions Department at Goldman, Sachs & Co. focusing on financial institutions.
 In 2006, Mr. Healey received a presidential appointment to serve on the President's Export Council, the nation's principal advisory committee on international trade.
-He also serves on the Board of Trustees of the Peabody Essex Museum and on the Board of Directors of the Boys and Girls Clubs of Boston.
+He also serves on the Board of Trustees of the Peabody Essex Museum and on the

+Board of Directors of the Boys and Girls Clubs of Boston.
 Mr. Healey received a J.D. from Harvard Law School, an M.A. from University College, Dublin and an A.B. from Harvard College.

 Harold J. Meyerman has been a director of the Company since July 1999.
 Mr. Meyerman retired as a Managing Director of the Global Financial Institutions and Trade Group of The Chase Manhattan Bank ("Chase") in December 1998.
 His responsibilities at Chase included overseeing the asset management businesses.
-Before joining Chase, Mr. Meyerman was President and Chief Executive Officer of First Interstate Bank, Ltd. Mr. Meyerman also serves on the Boards of Directors of the Huntington Medical Research Institutes, the Genetics and IVF Institute, as Chairman of Exporters Insurance, Inc. and as Chairman of Ansett Aircraft Spares and Services, Inc., a private corporation located in Sylmar, California.
-Mr. Meyerman also serves as President of the Board of Trustees of the Palm Springs Art Museum.
+Before joining Chase, Mr. Meyerman was President and Chief Executive Officer of First Interstate Bank, Ltd. Mr. Meyerman also serves on the Boards of Directors of the Huntington Medical Research Institutes, and as Chairman of Exporters Insurance, Inc. Mr. Meyerman also serves as Chairman of the Board of Trustees of the Palm Springs Art Museum.

 William J. Nutt founded the Company in December 1993 and is the Company's Chairman.
 From 1993 to December 2004, Mr. Nutt served as Chief Executive Officer of the Company.
 Mr. Nutt also served as the Company's President from 1993 to 1999.
 Prior to founding AMG, Mr. Nutt was President and Chief Operating Officer of The Boston Company and was responsible for its institutional money management business, mutual fund administration, distribution and custody business and master trustee and custodian business.
 As Chairman and Chief Executive Officer of The Boston Company's principal subsidiary, Boston Safe Deposit and Trust Company, Mr. Nutt was also responsible for its personal banking and trust business.
-He also serves as an Overseer of the New England Aquarium and on the Advisory Council of the Trustees of Reservations.
-Mr. Nutt is also a Commissioner of the Massachusetts Aeronautics Commission.
+He also serves on the Board of Directors of eSecLending, a private company engaged in institutional securities lending.
 Mr. Nutt received a J.D. from the University of Pennsylvania and a B.A. from Grove City College.

 Rita M. Rodriguez has been a director of the Company since January 2000.
 Dr. Rodriguez has been a Fellow and Senior Fellow at the Woodstock Theological Center at Georgetown University since September 2002, and from March 1999 to September 2002 served as an international finance consultant.
 Dr. Rodriguez was formerly a full-time member of the Board of Directors of the Export Import Bank of the United States from 1982 to March 1999.
 Prior to joining the Export Import Bank Board, Dr. Rodriguez was a professor in the finance faculties at the University of Illinois at Chicago and at Harvard Business School.
 In addition, Dr. Rodriguez has authored numerous journal articles and books on the subject of international finance.
-Dr. Rodriguez also serves on the Board of Directors and the Audit Committee of ENSCO International Incorporated, an international offshore contract drilling company, on the Board of Directors and the Audit Committee of Phillips-Van Heusen Corporation, an apparel company, and on the Board of Directors of the Academy for Educational Development and the Private Export Funding Corporation.
+Dr. Rodriguez also serves on the Board of Directors and the Audit Committee of ENSCO International Incorporated, an international offshore contract drilling company, on the Board of Directors and the Audit Committee of Phillips-Van Heusen Corporation, an apparel company, and on the Board of Directors and Audit Committee of the Private Export Funding Corporation.